Detailed History of Eiffel Tower | Design Proposal, Construction, Controversy & More

 1886

-Submitted to the committee in charge of the Exposition Universelle which wanted to create a French architectural masterpiece that would commemorate the 100th anniversary of the French Revolution.
+The proposal was submitted to the committee in charge of the Exposition Universelle which wanted to create a French architectural masterpiece that would commemorate the 100th anniversary of the French Revolution.
 They unanimously selected this design amongst 100 other designs.
 The tower was to be dismantled after 20 years.

 Construction of the Tower